tpunt/pht/README.md

      - [Atomic Integer](https://github.com/tpunt/pht#atomic-integer)

 This extension was built using a few ideas from the [pthreads](https://github.com/krakjoe/pthreads) extension.
 I'd therefore like to give credit to, as well as thank, [Joe Watkins](https://github.com/krakjoe) for his great work on the pthreads project!

+## Pthreads vs pht

+Both extensions have their own advantages and disadvantages.

+Pthreads advantages over pht:
+ - Uses synchronised blocks over mutex locks (which can be cleaner to use and harder to mess up)
+ - Easier communication between threads (no knowledge of data structures is required, which PHP developers tend to lack in)
+ - Maturer

+Pht advantages over pthreads:
+ - No serialisation of properties on threaded objects.
+This means:
+   - No performance hit when reading from or writing to properties
+   - No unfamiliar semantics, such as implicitly casting arrays to `Volatile` objects or property immutability for some types
+   - No limitations on what types of data can be stored as properties on threaded objects
+ - The ability to thread functions and files (as well as classes)
+ - Threaded classes implement a Runnable interface, rather than having to inherit (so more flexibility on inheritance)

 ## The Basics